pramonettivega/getting_started_ndp/getting_started.md

 ## Performing our Analysis

 We are going to execute the two notebooks provided in the example.
 The first one that we are going to open, is *pgml_eda.ipynb*.
 This notebook provides a simple exploratory data analysis over the Uniform Fuels QUIC-Fire simulation data.
 You can either run cell by cell, or go to the *Run* window in JupyteLab and select *Run All Cells*.
-The notebook should generate the following charts:
+The exploratory analysis takes multiple prescribed fire simulations, defined under different conditions (wind_speed, wind_direction and surface_moisture) and show the results of those simulations on how fire progress over time.

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-15%20172040.png?raw=true">

+More details can be found in the

 The second notebook, contains code that performs a model training, leveraging on predefined classes that you can explore on the *unet* directory.
 Running the notebook will perform the following tasks: